Eldraev/analysisStuff/useCases/front/readme.md

 ![Screenshot](screenshot.JPG)

 So yeah, see this as a candidate for a universal front page.
 It's kind of dynamic as well, the author field adds an "s" if you add more than one author.
+If you have no authors, that field will not show at all.

 ## Usage